Come, my beloved

 There I will give you my love

-In their commentary, Ariel and Chana seem to be of two minds on the significance of fertility in the Song of Songs.
-In one context, they rhapsodize about the two lovers meeting in “an idealized landscape of fertility and abundance.”
+In their commentary, Ariel and Chana seem to be of two minds about the significance of fertility in the Song of Songs.
+In one context, they rhapsodize about the lovers meeting in “an idealized landscape of fertility and abundance.”
 Elsewhere, they say that “fertility… is of no concern in the Song”

 The Song of Songs is a poem about the sexual awakening of a young woman and her lover.
 In a series of subtly articulated scenes, the two meet in an idealized landscape of fertility and abundance... a kind of Eden... where they discover the pleasures of love.